hshahidi/unit-testing-exercise/README.md

 To Do:
 - `YieldAverage.py` contains functions sum, count, and average.
 You can edit and modify the functions as you like, the sum function has already been modified to support all the test cases for `TestYieldSum.py`
-- Following the example of test cases in `TestYieldSum.py`, build the test cases with the given wafer lots and test functions for `TestYieldCount.py` and `TestYieldAverage.py`
+- Following the example of test cases in `TestYieldSum.py`, build test cases with the given wafer lots for `TestYieldCount.py` and `TestYieldAverage.py`